BolajiOlajide/dotfiles/README.md

-# .dotfiles
+# Dotfiles

 This is my current dotfiles used to setup my macbook.